 University High School’s commitment to genuine student/teacher relationships allows for meaningful instruction and assessment, a personalized approach to education, and the time and energy to truly engage.

-Most classes at University number less than 20 students, so the average teacher works with 60-80 students total each semester.
-In addition, our teachers teach four classes; in a seven-period day, four classes and mentoring allows for two prep periods most days.
+Most classes at University number less than 25 students, so the average teacher works with 70-90 students total each semester.
+In addition, our teachers teach four classes; in a seven-period schedule, four classes and mentoring allows for two prep periods.
 The role of mentor serves as the equivalent of a fifth “class,” although mentoring is nothing like a homeroom period.
 Every staff member, including the business manager and head of school, mentors up to ten students.
 At a minimum, mentors meet privately with each student mentee every other week for a 30-40 minute conversation.
 Mentors serve as advisors, advocates, counselors, confidantes, and cheerleaders.
 Many teachers find that mentoring is the most intense, but also the most rewarding, of their roles at University.

 Teachers at University have tremendous autonomy within a curriculum that is both traditional and progressive.
 At the same time, departments work together on scope and sequence in alignment with state and national standards and proficiencies.
 Many school policies and decisions are discussed in full faculty meetings and are often made by consensus.
 In this way, teachers at University High School feel a level of investment and contribution that is unique.

 Teachers are empowered.
 Students at University enjoy genuine empowerment, too.
 They routinely help devise January Term courses, serve on discipline and hiring committees, and initiate and manage clubs and service projects.
 Students are respected as partners in their own education and stewards of the school.
 They have a voice.
 Administrative and support positions are as involved with the students and what happens in the classroom as teachers are.
-All staff members serve as mentors and many administrators teach one or two courses.
-Far from being removed from the day-to-day classroom experience, teachers, administrators and support staff all are integral members of the community.
+Many administrators teach one or two courses.
+Far from being removed from the day-to-day classroom experience, teachers, administrators and staff all are integral members of the University High School community.

 Employment Opportunities at University High School